-In cases of cascading daisy chain with short trace (around 1.5 inches or 5pF trace capacitance), it is possible to cascade up to 9 devices.
-In other systems with longer interconnecting trace or more capacitive loading, the max number of daisy chained devices would be smaller.
-In a system which requires longer daisy chain, it is recommended to place an inverted gate after the 6th device.
-The pre-distorted duty cycle from the inverter allows for longer daisy chain.
-A better approach is to break the long daisy chain into two shorter chains, each driven by a buffer version of the clock and with each chain kept to a maximum of 6.
-As an example, if there are 12 devices in the system, the daisy chain connections can be divided into two groups of 6 devices and PCB trace length for the reference clock output to input connection should be 1.5 inch or less.
+When daisy chaining the device REFCLK_OUT to the REFCLK_IN of another device, the trace connection should be less than 1.5 inches (about 5pF trace capacitance) and it is possible to cascade up to 9 devices.
+While in other systems with longer interconnecting trace or more capacitive loading, the daisy chain of multiple devices should be reduced.
+In a system which requires longer daisy chain, it is recommended to place an inverted gate after the 6th devices.
+The pre-distorted duty cycle from the inverter allows longer daisy chain.
+A better approach is to break the long daisy chain into shorter chains, each driven by a buffer version of the clock distribution and with each chain kept to a maximum of 6 cascade devices.
+As an example, if there are 12 devices in the system, the daisy chain connections can be divided into two groups of 6 devices and PCB trace length for the reference clock output to input connection.
+Should be 1.5 inch or less.